-- A/T: increased risk of obesity, BMI
+A/T: increased risk of obesity, BMI

-- a study found a low-fat, low-calorie diet worked better for those carrying the risk variant [ref]
+	- one study found a low-fat, low-calorie diet worked better for those carrying the risk variant [ref]

 	- in children, the risk variant affected childhood weight gain more for those with low vitamin D levels. [ref] [ref]